getshifter/shifter-github/README.md

 ### C. Automated release the new version with Travis.

-Also, you can use [utomatic release](https://docs.travis-ci.com/user/deployment/releases/) with Travis.
+Also, you can use [Automatic release](https://docs.travis-ci.com/user/deployment/releases/) with Travis.

 Following is an example of the `.travis.yml` for automatic release.